 VIDEO: Trump to hold a press conference on operation to remove Venezuelan President Nicolás Maduro

-President Trump said the U.S. will run Venezuela until a "proper transition can take place," as he defended Saturday's military strikes that resulted in the capture of President Nicolás Maduro and his wife.
+President Trump said the U.S. will run Venezuela until a "proper transition can take place," said he wasn't "afraid of boots on the ground," and defended Saturday's military strikes that resulted in the capture of President Nicolás Maduro and his wife.

-"We're there now, but we're going to stay until such time as the proper transition can take place," Trump told reporters from Mar a Lago.
+"We're there now, but we're going to stay until such time as the proper transition can take place," Trump told reporters from Mar-a-Lago in Florida.
 "So we're going to stay until such time as we're going to run it, essentially, until such time as a proper transition can take place."

 Trump's remarks cap a dramatic few hours that began with reports of explosions in the Venezuelan capital, Caracas, the scale of which became apparent only when the president said Maduro and his wife had been captured.
-Trump later told Fox & Friends that Maduro and his wife, Cilia Flores, were being brought by boat to New York where they'd stand trial.
+Maduro and his wife, Cilia Flores, are being brought by the USS Iwo Jima to New York where they'd stand trial.

 He said U.S. oil companies would head to Venezuela to operate in their oil reserves, and the military is set to attack again if necessary to secure the effort.